 2 Days (1-day option available upon request)

-There are various ways to forecast production and estimate the size of unconventional gas reservoirs.
+There are various ways to forecast production and estimate the size of unconventional oil and gas reservoirs.
 In this course, you will learn the strengths and weaknesses of each decline model and how to develop reliable forecasts.

 The course will be particularly important for reservoir engineers interested in production forecasting in low permeability reservoirs using techniques that lead to the ability to forecast production for large numbers of wells in short periods of time.
 Other engineers, geoscientists, reserves analysts, and managers of low-permeability assets will also deepen their understanding of both appropriate and inappropriate forecasting techniques and how to select appropriate methodology.